neverRare/butter/doc/idea.md

 ## Shareable mutable container

-An escape hatch for ownership and no mutable alias rule.
+An escape hatch for "no shared mutable" rule.
 There might be a better keyword other than `cell`.

 ```butter
 foo = cell 10;